-Under Penal Code 502 PC, unauthorized computer access is a crime in California when it involves accessing another person’s or company’s computer, data, software, or a computer network without permission.
+Under California Penal Code § 502 PC, unauthorized computer access is a criminal offense when it entails accessing another person’s or company’s computer, data, software, or a computer network without permission.

 This includes: